CambridgeNuclear/SCONE/docs/Geometry.rst

 Geometry as a Directed Acyclic Graph
 ------------------------------------

-With surfaces and cells, it is possible to subdivide the entire space into disjoint regions, which can be assigned with a material composition.
-It is important that all these cells are disjoint [*]_ as any overlap would lead to ambiguity in the material composition inside a space that belongs to multiple cells.
-A complete subdivision of the entire space into cells with come content is called a *universe*.
-Since cells that are part of the universe may not be defined using the CSG representation, they are refereed to in SCONE as *local cells* to distinguish them from the CSG cells introduced in previous section.
+With surfaces and cells, it is possible to subdivide the entire space into disjoint regions.
+In SCONE we call such subdivision a *universe*.
+However, it is important to note that in principle this subdivision may be accomplished by other means that the CSG cells introduced in the previous section.
+Thus, to emphasise this difference, we call the cells that are part of a universe *local cells*.
+For some universes they might be CSG cells as well, but they do not have to.

 In principle, a single universe is sufficient to perform a simulation.
-However, such *single level* representations are cumbersome to define by a user and pose a difficulty for efficient particle tracking.
-Furthermore, practical problems are usually composed of a number of repeated structures.
-For example a PWR reactor is a collection of fuel assemblies with the same geometrical shape.
-In addition, each assembly is a similar collection of individual pin cells.
-It is possible to take advantage of such properties by using the concept of *universe nesting* (*nested universes* or *nesting*).
-Instead of filling a local cell with a material, it is possible to fill it with a *nested universe*, which is an independent, new subdivision of the entire space.
-Thus a cell with a *universe filling* becomes a portal (the cake is a lie!) into a new universe.
-Thus, it is possible that a particle is present in multiple universes simultaneously.
+Each local cell could be assigned with a material and that would be complete definition of a problem domain.
+Such *single level* representation might be sufficient for a number of problems.
+However, in the context of a reactor physics, where the problem geometry may be composed of literally tens of thousands individual fuel pins, the single level approach would be cumbersome to a user, error prone and often computationally inefficient.
+Fortunately, it is possible to take advantage of the repeated nature of the reactor problems via the concept of *universe nesting* (*nested universes* or *nesting*).
+Instead of filling a local cell in a universe with a material, it is possible to fill it with a *nested universe*, which is an independent, new subdivision of the entire space.
+Thus, a cell with a *universe filling* becomes a portal (the cake is a lie!) into a new universe.
+Consequently, it is possible that a particle is present in multiple universes simultaneously.
 Each of these universes is called a level.
 Thus, if nesting is used, we are dealing with a *multi-level geometry*.
 Furthermore, because each cell portal can be associated with a translation and rotation, coordinates on each level may be different.

 Universe nesting structure is a significantly different problem from the spatial subdivisions within a universe.
-It can be represented in the a independent of spatial information with a directed acyclic graph (DAG).
+It can be represented with a directed acyclic graph (DAG).
 Each universe can be considered a node in the graph with a transition (edge) associated with each local cell in that universe.
 Target of a transition is the content of the cell.
 If the cell is a portal, then the target is another universe node.
 Otherwise, if the cell is filled with a material, transition points to a node without any transitions of its own.
 Effectively, it can be though of as a universe filled entirely with a single material.
 Such *material node* is called a *sink* (since it cannot be escaped, it is terminal).

 Multi-level geometry must begin with a single starting universe node, which is called a *root universe*.
 Now a point can be placed somewhere in this universe.
 This location is associated